 - 5.1.
-As a result of the National Lockdowns, NEPP experienced a 38% reduction in Penalty Charge Notices, nonetheless, with people returning to town centres and the workplace, we are beginning to see numbers gradually coming back to pre-pandemic levels. - 5.2.
-If favourable operating conditions continue throughout the winter, and no further emergency measures are imposed, the PCN income at year end should remain positive. - 5.3.
-Income relating to "the debtor" (Penalty Charge Notice income from Notices issued late this financial year but which won't be recovered until next financial year) has been included in the PCN income figure in Appendix 1. - 5.4.
-The budget is set each year in line with the medium-term plan, particularly in support of the TRO (Traffic Regulation Order) programme from reserves, alongside investments in operational projects. - 5.5.
+As a result of the National Lockdowns, NEPP experienced a 38% reduction in Penalty Charge Notices (PCN), nonetheless, with people returning to town centres and the workplace, we are beginning to see numbers gradually coming back to pre-pandemic levels. - 5.2.
+With favourable operating conditions throughout the winter months, and with no further emergency measures imposed, the PCN income at year end should remain positive. - 5.3.
+Income relating to "the debtor" (PCN income from Notices issued late this financial year but which won't be recovered until next financial year) has been included in the PCN income figure, along with the final £146k of the Income Support grant from Central Government -see Appendix 1. - 5.4.
+The budget is set each year in line with the medium-term plan, particularly in support of the TRO programme from reserves, alongside investments in operational projects. - 5.5.
 Permit income continues to be monitored.
-The previously reported extensions to the end of expiring parking permits (to assist during the Government lockdowns), caused a temporary cashflow issue where income which would normally be expected to come within the year will now appear in this year. - 5.6.
+The previously reported extensions to the term of expiring parking permits (to assist during the Government lockdowns), caused a temporary cashflow issue where income which would normally be expected to be received within the last year will now appear in this year. - 5.6.
 Casual visitor permit income has reduced, and the same is true of pay and display at the kerbside stays.
 These purchases can be seen as "one-off" types of income and, once lost, is unrecoverable. - 5.7.
 Without a wider return to the workplace it maybe that the pre-pandemic levels of kerbside stays will not return but will be monitored for trends. - 5.8.
 Despite the draw on the Reserve last financial year, little impact will be had on the planned project spend with many projects being initiated and delivered as expected. - 5.9.
-Expenditure in areas for employees is currently under budget for the year due to a number of vacancies in the Operations teams.
-Recruitment is ongoing, however. - 5.10.
+Expenditure in areas for employees is currently under budget for the year due to transitional vacancies across the teams throughout the year.
+Recruitment has been successful and is ongoing. - 5.10.
 The Supplies and Services costs are expected to come in under budget based on previous year spend and level of service provision remaining unchanged.